louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^ae9b2e46].
 Chest (2016).
 Medium credibility.

-Chronic cough — Ribeiro et al. 2006 general clinic cohort using a modified ACCP algorithm included "147 consecutive patients with CC with nl chest radiograph in general respiratory clinic," with reflux therapy specified as "dietary measures to reduce weight, postural measures, and omeprazole 40 mg twice daily for at least 12 wk (uncontrolled)."
-Outcomes showed "Successful response to treatment in 135 of 142 patients (92%); 121 patients had a single cause, 14 patients had 2 or 3 causes," and "GERD was the primary cause in 13 patients (9%) and was clinically "silent" in 4 of them," with Risk of Bias "High risk of bias" for "Absence of an unexposed cohort."
+Chronic cough — Ribeiro et al. 2006 general clinic cohort using a modified ACCP algorithm included "147 consecutive patients with CC with nl chest radiograph in general respiratory clinic", with reflux therapy specified as "dietary measures to reduce weight, postural measures, and omeprazole 40 mg twice daily for at least 12 wk (uncontrolled)".
+Outcomes showed "Successful response to treatment in 135 of 142 patients (92%); 121 patients had a single cause, 14 patients had 2 or 3 causes", and "GERD was the primary cause in 13 patients (9%) and was clinically "silent" in 4 of them", with Risk of Bias "High risk of bias" for "Absence of an unexposed cohort".

 ---